imcj/hxcommonjs/README.md

 # hxcommonjs

-You can using hxcommmonjs export commonjs modules.
+You can use hxcommmonjs export commonjs modules.

     hx.commonjs.Export.set("Hello", "Hello");